sarashanti/household-spending-dashboard/README.md

 ### 6. Need To Be Done
 - [ ] Create unclick/deselect feature in Monthly Breakdown linechart.
 Still looking for a workaround that enables the unclick feature in `clickData`
+- [ ] Automate data extraction from MoneyLover app to python script